Athozs/hass-additional-ca/README.md

 ## 3. CONFIGURATION

 For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is no UI component for _Additional CA_ integration.
 This may be possible in future release.

+To configure _Additional CA_ integration, follow these steps:

 1. CA files must be in PEM format (often `.crt` or `.pem` extension).
 Check content with a text editor.
 Content example (following is a fake):